-During the 2nd quarter of 2012, we experienced a decline in revenue compared to the same period in the previous year.
+During the 3rd quarter of 2012, we experienced a decline in revenue compared to the same period in the previous year.
 We attribute the decline in revenue to the phasing out of sales of those brand name diagnostic products that will directly compete with our new Shasta Genstrip.
-In addition, the overall at home testing market is being hindered by the general poor economic conditions, longer payment cycles from insurers, market disturbance caused by Medicare's competitive bidding initiatives, and because the company's business model does not include the sale of retail brand-name products.
+In addition, the overall at home testing market is being hindered by the general poor economic conditions, longer payment cycles from insurers, and because the company's business model does not include the sale of retail brand-name products.
 These conditions have continued into the current year.
 Our decrease in cost of sales is primarily the direct result of our revenue decline.
 However, we were able to achieve an increase in our overall gross profit margin based on our re-negotiated wholesale pricing.